joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Understanding web application frameworks
   - Managing server-side scripting
+  - I made a Flask web application, which was cool because it was my first full-stack experience.
+I made a database, a Flask application, and the front-end HTML and CSS.
+I ended up adding a lot of additional functionality that was not necessary for the grade, but I did it because the challenge was fun, rewarding, and it made for a more complete product in my opinion.

 #### Week 10: Final Project
 - Worked on my final project, AMPFER Finance